cspeer504/BMG-P3-GeneralUtilities/README.md

 # Usage

 **Note:** When you start Play Mode, an Assets/Resources/BMGSettings.asset file will be created if it does not already exist.
 This houses all of the settings used by these utilities.
-To learn more about the settings read .
+To edit these settings, use toolbar `BMG->Settings`.

 There are a variety of [features](./documentation/Features.md) available for use.